4eryemyha/Delta-s_Enigma_Systems/README.md

 <img src="https://github.com/4eryemyha/Media/blob/main/GIFs/Object%20System%20with%20Physics%20and%20Interaction.gif" width="830" height="470">

 **Implementation Details:**
-- Quick addition of any object with full functionality and physics
+- Quick addition of any object with full functionality and physics.
-- Highly optimized code for object interaction with characters and the environment
+- Highly optimized code for object interaction with characters and the environment.

 ---